 3.8 billion — that’s the number of memberships US customers hold in loyalty programs.
-There’s no question that loyalty programs are popular with consumers.
+There’s no question that they are popular with consumers.

-Let’s explore the basics of loyalty programs and learn loyalty programs best practices that will keep your customers coming back for more.
+Let’s explore the basics of loyalty programs and learn the best practices that will keep your customers coming back for more.

-1. Make it easy to join and use
+1. Make Et Easy to Join and Use

 Your loyalty program strategy should make it easy for your customers to join the program and use it.
 Customers should be able to sign up and start earning rewards points quickly.
 The program should also be easy to navigate, with a clear rewards chart and easy-to-use redemption process.